The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 We ask that you submit two letters of recommendation and a writing sample in English.
 If you feel that your strongest recommendation letter and writing sample must be in a foreign language, you may include them as a supplement to your application, but we cannot guarantee that our selection committee members will be able to give full consideration to materials that are not in English.

-You may apply if you will have completed your exams by 1 February 2013; we will consider your application provisional until we have received certification from your department that you have advanced to candidacy.
-If you will not complete your exams by that date, you are not eligible to apply at present; we hope to be able to select another cohort of fellows next year, if funding permits, and so we hope you will consider applying at that time.
+You may apply if you will have completed your exams by 1 February 2015; we will consider your application provisional until we have received certification from your department that you have advanced to candidacy.
+If you will not complete your exams by that date, you are not eligible to apply at present; this will be the final Mellon-funded cohort of the program, unfortunately, so there will not be another call for applications next year.
+If you are in need of financial assistance to attend RBS, we encourage you to consider applying to our scholarship programs next fall.

-- Ann Blair (Harvard College Professor, Henry Charles Lea Professor of History)
+- Ann Blair (Harvard College Professor, Henry Charles Lea Professor of History, Harvard University)

 - James Green (Librarian of the Library Company of Philadelphia)